 The Maritime Museum Harbor is an open-air facility that displays the Buffel, a 19th-century ironclad lightship, and 20 other historic ships.
 The finest Dutch passenger vessel SS Rotterdam is on display nearby.
 Today it is both a maritime museum and hotel.

 From visiting the historic city hall to shopping, you can experience it all in the Coolsingel.
 From here, you can take a guided tour inside the Dutch Renaissance-themed city hall, Stadhuis.
 Opposite it, you can visit the war memorial, Stadhuisplein.

 You can also view the 26-meter tall sculptor in front of the Bijenkorf shop, the World Trade Center, and the Bijenkorf departmental store on Coolsingel street.
-You can visit De Doelen, a concert hall which was destroyed during WW2 and rebuilt in 1966.
+You can visit De Doelen, a concert hall that was destroyed during WW2 and rebuilt in 1966.

 You can get guided tours in English to one of the last standing medieval buildings of Rotterdam.
 The Sint-Laurenskerk or St. Lawrence Church is a protestant church that was affected during the bombings of WW2.

 The Gothic church was established in the late 15th century.
 But after the German airstrike, it was left heavily damaged.
 Fortunately, after the war, it was restored to its past glory.
 The interior beauty of the church remains untouched and is enhanced by the tinted glasses of the windows.

 The entrance gate of the church was designed by Giacomo Manzu, an Italian artist.
 At the front of the church, you will find a statue of Desiderius Erasmus who was the most notable citizen of Rotterdam.
 The church houses three famous Danish organs, which are the biggest in the Netherlands.